 Impact at RIMPAC: NPS Students Enhance Fleet Readiness with 3D Printing Technology

-A metal bushing for the San Antonio-class amphibious transport dock ship USS Somerset (LPD 25) prints on an XSPEE3D expeditionary cold spray printer at Marine Corps Base Hawaii during Exercise Trident Warrior 2024.

-U.S. Navy Machinery Repairman 2nd Class John Jones, left, installs a 3D-printed stainless steel reverse osmosis pump sprocket bushing aboard USS Somerset (LPD 25) with the help of U.S. Marine Corps Lance Cpl.
-Trevor Connelly and Staff Sgt.
-Jordan Blake.

-MONTEREY, CALIFORNIA, UNITED STATES, August 16, 2024 /EINPresswire.com/ -- Students and faculty from the Naval Postgraduate School (NPS) conducted expeditionary advanced manufacturing research during the Rim of the Pacific (RIMPAC) and Trident Warrior 2024 exercises demonstrating new technology applications at sea and ashore.
+MONTEREY, Calif. - Students and faculty from the Naval Postgraduate School (NPS) conducted expeditionary advanced manufacturing research during the Rim of the Pacific (RIMPAC) and Trident Warrior 2024 exercises demonstrating new technology applications at sea and ashore.

 Ten NPS students from the U.S. Navy, U.S. Marine Corps, and U.S. Army, along with representatives from the school’s Consortium for Advanced Manufacturing and Research (CAMRE) and FLEETWERX, spent time at installations and aboard ships during the exercises to experiment with cutting-edge additive manufacturing equipment producing repair parts for a variety of use cases with real-world impact.